 When the foil is clean and intact you might be able to reuse it as it is.
 It’s good to reuse kitchen foil where possible as its creation is extremely energy-intensive and not good for the environment.
 From extracting raw materials to transporting to your local supermarket, lots of carbon emissions are produced.

 What are the costs associated with disposing of kitchen foil?

-• Around 860,000 tonnes of kitchen foil is produced in Europe annually.
+- Around 860,000 tonnes of kitchen foil are produced in Europe annually.

-• Tin foil was replaced by aluminium as it is less expensive to produce and is more durable.
+- Tin foil was replaced by aluminium as it’s cheaper to produce and more durable.

-• Many people aren’t sure whether to use the shiny or dull side when cooking, but actually, there is no better side.
+- Many people aren’t sure whether to use the shiny or dull side when cooking, but there’s actually no better side.
 The difference comes from the manufacturing process, but the sides are not functionally different.